forj-oss/docs/user/admin.rst

 Please refer to the appropriate section of project management for the blueprint you use.

 By default this section is only available for the forge aministrator, but you can change that if you like currently we have 3 leves of access:
  * Administrator (They have access to everything in the forge)
  * Authenticated Users (Limited access to a few features of the forge)
  * Anonymous Users (Only view access to the tools of the forge)

 To change the access level for the Projects section you need to modify the file maestro.yaml that is located in:
 	/opt/config/production/git/maestro/puppet/modules/hiera/files/hiera/hieradata/Debian/nodetype/maestro.yaml

-There change the line that says global_manage_projects under jimador::site
+There change the line that says global_manage_projects under jimador::site for the available options down below
 	global_manage_projects: "admin"

+Available options
+ * "admin" = administrator access only
+ * "authenticated" = authenticated users and administrator
+ * "anonymous" = everyone

+After you do that and save your changes do a puppet run to apply those changes to the config.json file puppet agent --test

+If you want to see if your change was applied open the config.json file and there you will see the "global_manage_projects" with your new value.

 Users
 -----